Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 The practical version is simple.
 If example.com has a valid BIMI record, a valid logo, a valid VMC or CMC where required by the mailbox provider, and an enforced DMARC policy that covers mail.example.com, then mail sent from the subdomain can qualify for BIMI display.
-But if the parent domain says p=reject while sp=none, the subdomain is not under DMARC enforcement and BIMI should not display for that subdomain.
+But if the parent domain says p=reject while sp=none, the subdomain is not under DMARC enforcement and BIMI processing should stop for that subdomain.

 The direct answer